Vienna Convention on the Law of Treaties: Scope

-The Convention applies only to treaties that came after it was made and to those concluded between states and so does not govern agreements between states and international organizations or between international organizations themselves, but if any of its rules are independently binding on such organizations, they remain so.
-The VCLT applies to treaties between states within an intergovernmental organization.
+The Vienna Convention applies only to treaties agreed after the VCLT was ratified and to treaties agreed between sovereign states, but it does not govern other agreements between sovereign states and international organizations or between international organizations, if any VCLT rules are independently binding upon such international organizations.
+In practise, Article 2 and Article 5 of the Vienna Convention apply to treaties between sovereign states and an intergovernmental organization.

 However, agreements between states and international organizations or between international organizations themselves are governed by the 1986 Vienna Convention on the Law of Treaties between States and International Organizations or Between International Organizations if it enters into force.
 Furthermore, in treaties between states and international organizations, the terms of the Convention still apply between the state members.
 The Convention does not apply to unwritten agreements.